Error messages

 • link directly from the summary to the input field with the problem

-Clear forms and error messages reduces the chance of poor data getting into DfE systems and services.
-They help users to complete tasks more effectively and without frustration.
+Clear forms and error messages help users to complete tasks more effectively and without frustration.
+They also help reduce the chance of poor data getting into DfE systems and services.

 Examples of issues in DfE

-Below are some examples of common issues with error messages and how to avoid them.
+Below are examples of common issues with error messages and how to avoid them.

 Non-descriptive error messages